Renumelb/Homework02/Fintechcase01.md

 The key ares in the domain of personal finance that are expected to grow per * finance-monthly.com* are:

-1. Digital Banking
+1. Digital banking
 More and more consumers are now looking for user friendly apps which will make banking transactions simpler, speedier and more transparent.

 2. Comparison websites
 Today's consumers would like to receive the best product offering for which they are relying extensively on comparison websites.
 These website strive to provide the best compartitive information possible by using AI algorithims to rate and rank the offerings.

 3. Personalised financial experience
 In tomorrow's digital world, Robo advisors will make it plausible to offer tailored financial advice to suit each individual.
-Thsi technology will not only make financial decision making simpler but also offer the speed of delivery.
+This technology will not only make financial decision making simpler but also offer the speed of delivery.

+Per *mindk.com*, Banking as a Service, Open Banking and Embedded Finance are the next big trends in the area of Personal Finance.

+Banking as a service

+Open Banking, the key to the services offered by Digit Co. operates, allows non banking organisations to access real time banking data so that these organisations offer a variety of non banking services to consumers.

+Embedded Finance will allow a consumer to access any financial service via a mobile, web application from any non bankling organisation.
+The Embedded Financial Service Provider will be a bridge between financial institutions and non banking organisations.
+Examples of this service are: Credit (e.g. Afterpay POS credit Buy now pay letter), buying insurance, buying investments (), lending (Klarna),etc. .

 ## Results